A Yorkshire legend who continues to shine

 Lyth made seven Test Match appearances for England in the summer of 2015.
 That short burst at the highest level saw him score his only Test century against New Zealand at Headingley and then win the Ashes.

-The Whitby-born left-hander is also Yorkshire’s leading run-scorer in the Vitality Blast, with his current haul of 4,223 leaving him way ahead of second-placed Andrew Gale (2,260).
+The Whitby-born left-hander is also Yorkshire’s leading run-scorer in the Vitality Blast, with his current haul of 4,385 leaving him way ahead of second-placed Andrew Gale (2,260).
+He is also way out in front in terms of T20 appearances for the White Rose with 181 to his name.

 In 2017, he lit up Headingley with a sparkling, record-breaking 161 off 73 balls in a Blast win over Northamptonshire.
-It remains the highest ever score in English Cricket and was the third highest T20 score in the world at the time.
+It remains the highest ever score in English Cricket and is the fourth highest T20 score in the world.

 A product of Scarborough CC, he was awarded with a Yorkshire testimonial year in 2021 and has captained the county sporadically across the various formats.